Alessandro Hojabrpour

-Alessandro Feridun Hojabrpour (آلساندرو فریدون هژبرپور; born January 10, 2000) is a Canadian professional soccer player who plays as a central midfielder for Forge FC in the Canadian Premier League.
+Alessandro Feridun Hojabrpour (آلساندرو فریدون هژبرپور; born January 10, 2000) is a Canadian professional soccer player who plays as a central midfielder for Eerste Divisie club FC Emmen.

 Early life

 Hojabrpour began playing soccer at age three with the Italian Canadian Sports Federation.
 In 2007-08, he participated in the Vancouver Whitecaps FC Prospects program, before joining Coquitlam Metro-Ford SC.
 In 2012, he joined the Vancouver Whitecaps Academy Residency.
 In 2017, after playing in a youth tournament in Bulgaria, he was recruited and joined Lokomotiv Plovdiv's U19 team.

 Club career

 Pacific FC

 Hojabrpour signed with a professional contract with Pacific FC of the Canadian Premier League on January 15, 2019; making his club debut on May 12, 2019 against FC Edmonton.
 He was given his first start for the club in the next game during a Canadian Championship match against Cavalry FC on May 15, 2019.
 Hojabrpour re-signed with Pacific in December 2019 for the 2020 season and in December 2020 for the 2021 season.

 During the 2021 Canadian Premier League season, Hojabrpour earned his first assist for the club on July 17 on a goal by Josh Heard against Forge FC.
 He scored his first goal for Pacific on October 6 against FC Edmonton at Clarke Stadium.
 Hojabrpour helped Pacific reach their first CPL final on November 20, 2021, after a 2–1 extra time win over Cavalry FC at ATCO Field.
 On December 5, 2021, Hojabrpour scored the winning goal to win Pacific the 2021 Canadian Premier League Final against two-time defending champions Forge FC at Tim Hortons Field.
 At the end of the season, he was given the 2021 under-21 player of the year award.
 After the season, he departed the club, having made 63 appearances for the club across all competitions over his three seasons, scoring two goals and adding two assists.